mattermost/mattermost-handbook/operations/research-and-development/engineering/plugin-release-process.md

 Matterbuild will respond with message upon success.
 Now view the release link and update the commit messages.
 This is a subjective task where determine if a commit is a feature of enhancement.
 Edit the release messages and arrange accordingly.

+**Only** close the release issue if the release shouldn't go into the Marketplace.
+Otherwise keep it open until the release is available in the Marketplace and move it to `Submitted to Marketplace`.

 The next steps are to add the plugin to the Plugin Marketplace.
 The instructions are included in the return message upon a successful `cutplugin` command.

 ### Bundle a plugin release version to a Mattermost server release